stjordanis/topologies/distributed_unet/README.md

 ## Required Data

 Data files are not included in this public repo but can accessed by registering (using your institutional email address) at the following link: https://www.smir.ch/BRATS/Start2016.
-Once you've been given access, you may download the raw data and convert those datasets into numpy arrays having shape [num_images, x_dimension (128), y_dimension (128), num_channels].
-Give the files the following names:
+Once access has been granted, you may download the raw data.
+To convert those datasets into numpy arrays having shape [num_images, x_dimension (128), y_dimension (128), num_channels] run `python converter.py` after changing its root_dir variable to point to the location your MICCAI_BraTS... folder (processing will take a few minutes).
+Once complete, the following four files will be saved in the `/home/unet/data/slices/Results/` folder on the parameter server.

 ```
 imgs_test.npy